 Types of Jewelry at Woodland Metalsmith

-Handcrafted rings are adjustable to account for finger fluctuation, and they are extremely comfortable!
-Made with 14 gauge wire, they are sturdy and just small enough to barely notice you are wearing them.
+Handcrafted gemstone rings are adjustable to account for finger fluctuation, and they are extremely comfortable!
+Made with sterling silver wire, they are sturdy and just small enough to barely notice you are wearing them.
 The band is easy to adjust, and you won't have to do it often if you are wearing it on a particular finger.

 Jewelry for Everyone

-Unique and local semi-precious stones.
+Unique semi-precious stones.
 Find Jasper, Agate, Epidote and more.

 Woodland Metalsmith ships jewelry exclusively within the US, using eco friendly paper packaging.